nbigaouette/oclutils/README.markdown

 License
 -------------------------

-This code is distributed under the terms of the [GNU General Public License v3 (GPLv3)](http://www.gnu.org/licenses/gpl.html) and is Copyright 2011 Nicolas Bigaouette
+This code is distributed under the terms of the [GNU General Public License v3 (GPLv3)](http://www.gnu.org/licenses/gpl.html) and is Copyright 2011 Nicolas Bigaouette.

 Example